meyresilva/AfricanWomenLit/README.md

-In the end, I will present some theory on gender, black women and postcolonial Feminist theories, as you find here.
+Black women and postcolonial feminist theories, as you find here, ..

+Finally, I will